dcormier/beam-up/README.md

 Using the 'Settings' button in the Pebble app after install, choose from the following variants:

-* Pick a theme (Basalt only)

-* Inverted colours (through 'Inverted Classic' theme on Basalt)
+* Free choice of foreground and background colors thanks to [Slate](http://pebble.github.io/slate/) (Basalt only).

 * Show short date

 * Animations

-* Show disconnected indicator
+* Show Bluetooth disconnected indicator

 * Shake to show battery level

 * Vibrate on the hour

+* Hide leading zero